Donald Gene Miller: Trial and investigation

 After his arrest, Miller was charged with the rape of Lisa Gilbert, as well as the attempted murder of both her and her brother.
 A plethora of evidence linked him to the crime, including semen samples and fingerprints left on household objects and on the victims' bodies, but despite this, he refused to plead guilty.
 Miller claimed that he suffered from multiple personality disorder, and due to this, his attorneys filed a motion to have him undergo a psychiatric evaluation.
 The results of the examination concluded that he was sane, had a relatively high IQ and even attempted to manipulate the psychiatrists during the procedures.

 The trial began in the spring of 1979 and lasted two weeks.
 A number of prosecution witnesses, including the victims, confidently identified Miller as the assailant when put on the stand.
 Based on various pieces of evidence and testimony, he was found guilty on all charges on May 8, 1979, and sentenced to 50 years imprisonment with a chance of parole after serving 30 years.

 At the time of sentencing, Miller was still considered the prime suspect in his ex-fiancée's murder, and as he was the last person to see her alive, he was eventually charged with her murder.
 Although the prosecution's case consisted of witness testimonies and highly circumstantial evidence, the likelihood of conviction was high and, if convicted, he would receive an additional sentence.
 On July 13, with the assistance of his attorneys, Miller approached the Ingham County Prosecutor's Office with a plea deal: in exchange for dropping the first-degree murder charges and waiving the option of life imprisonment, he would plead guilty to four murders and reveal the locations to the three remaining victims to police.

-His offer was accepted, and three days later, Miller was transported under escort to Bath, where he revealed that Young's body had been dumped in a Prigooris Park.
+His offer was accepted, and three days later, Miller was transported under escort to Bath, where he revealed that Young's body had been dumped in Priggooris Park.
 Afterwards, he was transported to Olive Township, Clinton County, where he indicated that he had dumped Stuart's remains in a drainage ditch.
 A few days later, Miller led the police to the remains of the last victim, Wendy Bush, which were found in a small patch of woods at the intersection of two roads near Delta Charter Township.